EdwinTh/EdwinTh.github.io/_posts/2019-05-26-tennis-upset-score.md

 ## Building an upset score

 If seeded players loose in a round that is before the "ought-to-loose round" belonging their seed, we can say they underperformed.
 A way to measure this underperformance is to award an upset point for every round a player loses earlier than its "ought-to-loose round".
 The number one seed is ought to win the tournament, if he or she loses the final it will results in one upset point, a loss in the semi-final yields two upset points, a loss in the quarter-final three etcetera.
 For the number two seed a loss in the semi-final yields one upset point, a loss in the quarter-final two, the round before three etcetera.
 In the table below all the possible upset points for the sixteen highest seeded players are displayed.
-The total predictability of a tournament is simply the sum of all the individual upset points.
-Because until 2001 there were only sixteen seeds, instead of 32, we keep using the first sixteen seeds after it as well.
-Then the tournamant upset scores can range from 0 (every seeded player lost in its "ought-to-loose round" and the first seeded won the whole thing) to 63 (every seeded player lost in the first round).

 |Seed |  F| SF| QF| R16| R32| R64| R128|